-Tony: That happens in the emotional relationships, the physical relationships in marriage; all of that has to do with where the tank is.
-You keep passing gas stations and start running on fumes, and then you wonder why people’s get up and go has got up and gone.
+Dr. Evans: That happens in a, in the emotional relationships, the physical relationships in marriage.
+All of that has to do with where the tank is.
+You keep passing gas stations, and start running on fumes, and then you wonder why people’s get up and go has gotten up and gone.

-John: Boy, you’re describing so many marriages that I know of, and it seems that a lot of those situations don’t have fuel because of circumstances.
+John: Hm.
+Well, you’re describing so many marriages, uh, that I know of, and it seems that a lot of those, uh, those situations don’t have fuel because of circumstances.

-John: There’s a relative, a mom or a dad in a different state, and they are sick.
+John: There’s, uh, a relative, a, a mom or a dad in a different state, and they’re sick.

 Jim: Troubled child.

 John: Yeah, there are children who are really causing the problem.
 There are financial strains or other medical issues in the home.
 What are some things that they can do to get back to serving each other when there’s just not a whole lot there?